A reflection of Swiss culture and quality

 Every spring, dairy farmers walk their cows up the Swiss mountainside, encouraging cattle to graze on the grasses and natural pastures.
 As an outcome, cows trim and fertilize the fields, keeping the Swiss countryside as vibrant and green as a postcard.
-If a cheese is marked fromage d’alpage/Alpkäse, that indicates it was produced directly on the mountain pastures in the summer months only in the traditional manner.
+If you see a mark on the cheese “fromage d’alpage/Alpkäse”, it indicates that the cheese was produced directly on the mountain pastures in the summer months only in the traditional manner.
 This gives the cheese a character and flavour that’s particular to its region due to the herbs and flowers that the cows have been munching on.

 The food culture of Switzerland is a reflection of its melting pot culture (as is evident by its four main languages and several cantons).
 You’ll find soft and buttery cheeses as well as hard melting versions, perfect for the national dish, fondue, which is literally is a mix of melted cheese around which family or friends gather.

 In addition, organic dairy from grass-fed cows also has double the heart-healthy omega-3 fat content as conventional milk, due to the presence of ALA, an essential fatty acid that occurs naturally when cows eat grass.
-ALA consumption has been shown to lower blood pressure, as well as decrease risk of heart disease and strokes.
+ALA consumption shows to lower blood pressure, as well as to decrease risk of heart disease and strokes.

 Are you lactose intolerant?
 Some hard Swiss cheeses including Le Gruyère and Emmentaler don’t contain any lactose, since it’s broken down in the production process.
 Others, including Appenzeller and Raclette de Valais, contain low levels and are well tolerated by some lactose-intolerant people.

-Appenzeller: a hard cheese produced in the Alps of northern Switzerland.
-The cheeses are kept in either a wine or cider mixture that’s particular to each producer.
+- Appenzeller: a hard cheese produced in the Alps of northern Switzerland.
+Each producer chooses whether to keet in either a wine or cider mixture.
 The result is a robust cheese that’s rich in aroma and flavor.

-Emmental a semi-hard cheese famous with holes.
+- Emmental a semi-hard cheese famous with holes.
 It has a piquant flavor that isn’t quite sharp.
-According to Switzerland Cheese Marketing the holes in Emmentaler are made by bacteria which transform the lactose into carbon dioxide and create air pockets.
+It is bacteria that makes the holes in Emmentaler, which transform the lactose into carbon dioxide and create air pockets.
 However a 2015 study by Swiss agriculture body Agroscope countered this, saying the holes were caused by tiny bits of hay present in the milk, who knew?

-Raclette perhaps the one cheese that most characterizes Switzerland.
-This semi-hard cheese is typically shaved with a hot knife and spread on toasted bread or beside small potatoes and pickles.
+- Raclette perhaps the one Swiss cheese that characterizes Switzerland the most.
+It is also the name of the dish – Raclette.
+You would typically shave this semi-hard cheese with a hot knife and spread on toasted bread or beside small potatoes and pickles.

-Tête de Moine is made in the Jura mountains.
+- Tête de Moine comes from the Jura mountains.
 The name literally means the “monk’s head” as it was originally produced by monks.
-The cheese is served in an unusual way — it’s scraped with a tool called a girolle.
+The Swiss serve this cheese in an unusual way — they scrape it with a tool called “girolle”.
 This knife-like contraption revolves around the wheel of cheese and scrapes ribbons of the pungent and fruity cheese.

-Vacherin comes in two types, Mont d’Or and Fribourgeois.
+- Vacherin comes in two types: Mont d’Or and Fribourgeois.
 The first one is a soft creamy brie-like cheese that is made in the Jura region.
-It is produced seasonally and is sold in round wooden boxes.
+Cheese makers produce it seasonally and sell it in round wooden boxes.
 Fribourgeois is a firmer cheese that tastes a lot like Italian fontina.
 It’s greatly used in fondues.